• Skip to primary navigation

 Notes

-This easy gluten-free french toast casserole is fluffy and light in the inside and has a crunchy top.
+This easy gluten-free French toast casserole is fluffy and light on the inside and has a crunchy top.

-You can skip the berries if you wish to just have a cinnamon raisin french toast casserole.
+You can skip the berries if you wish to have a cinnamon raisin French toast casserole.
 The berries will add color and texture, so I prefer to use them.

-It is best to soak the bread cubes at least an hour, but you can even leave them to soak overnight if you want to make this breakfast dish the night before and simply bake in the AM.
-Soaking the bread longer will give you a moister french toast casserole as a result.
+It is best to soak the bread cubes for at least an hour, but you can even leave them to soak overnight if you want to make this breakfast dish the night before and bake it in the AM.
+Soaking the bread longer will give you a moister French toast casserole as a result.

-If you don’t have cinnamon raisin bread, consider adding 1/4 cup of raisin and 1 tsp of cinnamon to the mixture before baking.
+If you don’t have cinnamon raisin bread, add 1/4 cup of raisin and 1 tsp of cinnamon to the mixture before baking (optional).

 Nutrition